tseemann/snippy/README.md

 Torsten Seemann (@torstenseemann)

 ##Synopsis

 Snippy finds SNPs between a haploid reference genome and your NGS sequence reads.
 It will find both substitutions (snps) and insertions/deletions (indels).
 It will use as many CPUs as you can give it on a single computer (tested to 64 cores).
 It is designed with speed in mind, and produces a consistent set of output files in a single folder.
-It can then take a set of Snippy results using the same reference and generate a core SNP alignment and tree.
+It can then take a set of Snippy results using the same reference and generate a core SNP alignment (and ultimately a phylogenomic tree).

 ##Quick Start
 ```
-% snippy --cpus 16 --outdir mysnps --ref EHEC.gbk --R1 FDA_R1.fastq.gz --R1 FDA_R2.fastq.gz
+% snippy --cpus 16 --outdir mysnps --ref Listeria.gbk --R1 FDA_R1.fastq.gz --R1 FDA_R2.fastq.gz
 <cut>
 Walltime used: 3 min, 42 sec
 Results folder: mysnps